ddipp/rrl_planning/README.md

 - calculates the coordinates of the next point in the given azimuth and distance.
 - calculation of the distance between two points in meters in a straight line.
 - calculation of the distance between two points in meters on the surface of the planet.
+- each point has properties - coordinates in the x, y, z format with the origin at the center of the planet.

 ```python3
 from lib import GeoPoint